Robert E. Hayes Jr.: Episcopal ministry

 Bishop Hayes was endorsed for the Episcopacy by the General and Jurisdictional Delegations of the Texas Annual Conference and by Black Methodists for Church Renewal, South Central Jurisdiction.
 He was the first to be elected of four new bishops by the South Central Jurisdictional Conference meeting in Corpus Christi in 2004.
 He was assigned to the Oklahoma Episcopal Area (the Oklahoma and Oklahoma Indian Missionary Annual Conferences) with offices in Oklahoma City.

 Under his influence and leadership, St. Paul's School of Theology (in Kansas City) and Oklahoma City University (OCU) worked together to create a new St. Paul's Seminary on the campus at OCU, opening in the fall of 2008.

-Retiring as Bishop of the Oklahoma Episcopal Area of the UMC in 2016, Bishop Hayes was invited to join the staff of 10,000+ membership the Woodlands Methodist Church in the Woodlands, Texas, where he continues his ministry as bishop in residence.
+Retiring as Bishop of the Oklahoma Episcopal Area of the UMC in 2016, Bishop Hayes was invited to join the staff of 14,000+ membership the Woodlands Methodist Church in the Woodlands, Texas, where he continues his ministry as bishop in residence.

 Other information

-Bishop Hayes serves on the Board of Trustees of Asbury Theological Seminary (Wilmore, Kentucky) and St. Paul's School of Theology (Kansas City, Missouri).
+Bishop Hayes serves on the Board of Trustees of Asbury Theological Seminary (Wilmore, Kentucky).

 Bishop Hayes was elected in 2008 to serve as the Secretary of the Council of Bishops of the United Methodist Church.
 He was assigned to serve as one of the Episcopal Directors of the General Commission of Finance and Administration.